Filters

 English

-Divisha Raheja is a Neurologist in Bethlehem, Pennsylvania.
+Divisha Raheja is a Neurologist in Center Valley, Pennsylvania.
 Dr. Raheja is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
 Her top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Spinal Muscular Atrophy (SMA), Spinal and Bulbar Muscular Atrophy, and Spinal Muscular Atrophy Type 3.

 Experienced in Drug Induced Dyskinesia